mateuscdor/gptc-bot-beta/README.md

 # gptc-bot-beta
-This whatsapp beta bot for my collage site
+This whatsapp beta bot for my college site